 2. In the GRUB menu, count from top to bottom the list of available boot options starting from 0.
 Note the number your Windows operating system falls on.
 In our example, it is 6.
 We will need this info in step 6.

-3. Boot into Kali Linux and log into as root.
+3. Boot into Kali Linux and log in as root.

 4. Launch a terminal window.
 (Applications | Accessories | Terminal)